Description

 Applying this definition to our asset in some examples:

-• The historical 30 days volatility over 5 years of Old Dominion Freight Line is 34.7%, which is greater, thus worse compared to the benchmark SPY (20.9%) in the same period.
+• Looking at the 30 days standard deviation of 35.3% in the last 5 years of Old Dominion Freight Line, we see it is relatively higher, thus worse in comparison to the benchmark SPY (20.9%)

-• During the last 3 years, the historical 30 days volatility is 35.3%, which is larger, thus worse than the value of 17.6% from the benchmark.
+• During the last 3 years, the 30 days standard deviation is 36.2%, which is larger, thus worse than the value of 17.5% from the benchmark.

 DownVol: